11 May, 2020

 On the face of it, these changes are being brought about to incentivise economic activity in the respective states.

 Keeping aside the questions of law — labour falls in the Concurrent List and there are many laws enacted by the Centre that a state cannot just brush.

 What are Indian labour laws?

 There are over 200 state laws and close to 50 central laws.
 And yet there is no set definition of “labour laws” in the country.
 Broadly speaking, they can be divided into four categories.
 Chart 1 provides the categorisation, with examples.

 Objectives of different acts

-The main objectives of the Factories Act, for instance, are to ensure safety measures on factory premises, and promote health and welfare of workers.
+The main objectives of the Factories Act, for instance, are to ensure safety measures on factory premises and promote the health and welfare of workers.

-The Shops and Commercial Establishments Act, on the other hand, aims to regulate hours of work, payment, overtime, weekly day off with pay, other holidays with pay, annual leave, employment of children and young persons, and employment of women.
+The Shops and Commercial Establishments Act, on the other hand, aims to regulate hours of work, payment, overtime, a weekly days off with pay, other holidays with pay, annual leave, employment of children and young persons, and employment of women.

 The Minimum Wages Act covers more workers than any other labour legislation.